pmshrik/Kubernetes/README.md

 # Kubernetes

-This README is a comprehensive guide for "Kubernetes in One Shot."
+This README is a comprehensive guide for "Kubernetes all topics."
 It contains categorized commands from your history, structured by core Kubernetes topics.
 Each command is briefly described for ease of understanding and use.

 ---